Where to find a COVID-19 vaccine clinic in Toronto today

 Here is a list of pop-up clinics operating today:

-- Clinic runs from 2 p.m. until supply runs out (500 doses available)
+Open from 3 p.m. until vaccine supply runs out (~500 doses available).

-- Open to all 12+ who live/work/attend school in any M postal code
+Priority access for individuals 12+ who work on and around Danforth Avenue and individuals 12+ who are students or immediate family members of students at Frankland Community School.
+Non-priority access for individuals 12+ who live/work/attend school in any "M" postal code.

-- Clinic runs from 2 p.m. until supply runs out (500 doses available)
+Open from 12 p.m. until vaccine supply runs out (~80 doses available).

+For school staff, students and immediate family members of students at William J. McCordic School.

 Editors note: This list is not definitive and does not include city-run clinics and pharmacy locations that operate on an appointment basis.
 For more information on where you can get vaccinated in Toronto follow this link.